susanmilagrosres/ici_template/README.md

 [Thank any individuals or organizations who provided support or assistance during your project, including funding sources or data providers.]

 ## References

+Bonilla-Silva, E. (2013).
+Racism without Racists: Color-Blind Racism and the Persistence of Racial Inequality in America.
+Rowman & Littlefield Publishers, Chapter 2.

+Kort-Butler, L. A. and Habecker, P. (2018).
+Framing and Cultivating the Story of Crime: The Effects of Media Use, Victimization, and Social Networks on Attitudes About Crime.
+Criminal Justice Review 43:2, pp. 3. https://doi.org/10.1177/0734016817710696

+Schulte, N. et al. (2025).
+The Minority Dilemma in Communication: Why Minority Labels are Overrepresented in News Coverage.
+Social Psychological and Personality Science. https://doi.org/10.1177/19485506251393406

+Usher, N. (2020).
+The New York Times in Trump’s America: A Failure for Liberals, A Champion for Liberalism.
+Political Communication, 37(4), 573–581. https://doi.org/10.1080/10584609.2020.1777686

 [List any references or resources that you used during your project, including data sources, analytical methods, and tools.]